SSSantosh/RepData_PeerAssessment1/PA1_template.md

 This is done as follows:
 1. Group the data by "week_day_position" and "interval_dummy".
 2. Find the mean of the steps for each identifier across all the weekdays and weekends.
 3. Plot with interval on x-axis and the means on the y-axis with two facets; one for "Weekday", another for "Weekend".
-(The breaks are shown at intervals of 2 hours.)

 ```r